 Have you ever fallen for something that you couldn’t get out of your mind?
 For months I have drooled over a fun but pricey Come As You Are doormat on Instagram and Pinterest.
 I can’t justify the price, knowing that the Muggle Mutt will eat it as soon as my back is turned, but man do I want one.
-To see the original pic that started my love affair, go HERE.

 The Nirvana reference just plain makes my 90s girl heart happy.
 I’m Willie, Waylon, and Cash through and through but for a while, in 8th and 9th grade, I had a wacky unexplained angsty grunge phase.

 This post contains affiliate links which help me keep this creative little happy place going

 I guess you could say I was going for the anti-Clueless look.
 I wish I could find a good pic of me in Junior High, but I kind of hid from the camera for most of those years.
 Buck teeth and braces will do that to a girl. sigh.
 So, picture in your mind stringy blonde hair, some big hoop earrings, clunky construction boots, loads of flannel, and hella attitude.
 Yup, that was me.
 Oddly enough, I’m writing this while wearing a pearl snap.
 Guess I never really grew out of that flannel obsession.
 Maybe that explains the draw to the doormat?
 Who knows.

 Since I couldn’t spend $45 plus shipping to buy the mat of my dreams, I decided to make my own.
 I don’t have a ton of pics of the process because I was just kind of winging it, but here’s how it went down.